ProGamerGov/captum/captum/optim/README.md

 )
 ```

-We then extract the expanded weights between the InceptionV1 model's ``mixed4a_relu`` and ``mixed4b_relu`` layers for all layer channels, using ``circuits.extract_expanded_weights`` function.
-We also crop away the unimportant padding, which in the case of our target layers gives us an output shape of 5 by 5.
+We then extract the expanded weights between the InceptionV1 model's ``mixed4a_relu`` and ``mixed4b_relu`` layers, using Optim's ``circuits.extract_expanded_weights`` function.
+We also crop away the padding, which in the case of our target layers gives us an output shape of 5 by 5.

 ```
 # Extract expanded weights